alaTest Sites

 1917 reviews

 alaTest has collected and analyzed 1917 reviews of Amazon Kindle Fire HD 7 inch (2nd gen, 2013).
 The average rating for this product is 4.3/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
-Reviewers really like the portability and screen.
-The price and performance are also mentioned favorably.
-Many are less positive about the apps and storage.
-Reviews are divided on the GPS navigation.
+People are impressed by the portability and screen.
+The price and performance also get good feedback, whereas the apps and storage get less positive reviews.
+Opinions are divided on the GPS navigation.

 usability, performance, price, screen, portability